Utility Rights & Disconnection Protections in Saudi Arabia

 • Your landlord is threatening to cut off electricity, water, or other utilities.

-• You are being charged for utilities not covered in your lease.
+• You are being charged for utilities not covered in your Ejar contract.

 • Your utility provider is threatening disconnection for non-payment.

-• Check your lease to confirm who is responsible for utility payments.
+• Check your Ejar contract to confirm who is responsible for which utilities.

-• If your landlord cuts utilities, report it to the police and the Enforcement Court.
+• If your landlord cuts utilities, call the police (911) and file a complaint through the Najiz platform to the Enforcement Court.

-• If facing disconnection by the provider, contact them immediately to arrange payment or a payment plan.
+• If facing disconnection by SEC or NWC, contact them immediately to arrange payment — you can pay through Absher, SADAD, or directly through the provider's app.

 What should you NOT do?

-• Do not ignore utility bills — unpaid bills can lead to service cutoffs and damage your credit record.
+• Do not ignore utility bills — unpaid bills lead to disconnection and can block your Absher services and Iqama renewal.

-• Do not tamper with meters — this is a criminal offence.
+• Do not tamper with meters — this is a criminal offence that can result in fines and imprisonment.

-• Do not assume the landlord pays all utilities — always check the contract terms.
+• Do not assume the landlord pays all utilities — always verify in the Ejar contract before signing.

 You came here to know your rights — help someone else know theirs.